MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 2. If Windows PowerShell is still open from the previous exercise, select the **Windows PowerShell** icon on the taskbar; otherwise, you must open an elevated instance of Windows PowerShell just as you did before.
 Maximize your PowerShell window.

-3. In **Windows PowerShell**, you must now import the Microsoft.Graph.Identity.DirectoryManagement sub-module.
-This module is used to recovered deleted groups, and in the upcoming tenant management labs.
+3. In **Windows PowerShell**, you must now import the Microsoft.Graph.Identity.DirectoryManagement sub-module that was installed in the prior lab exercise.
+This module is used to recovered deleted tenant objects, such as users and groups, and in the upcoming tenant management labs.
 Type the following command and then press Enter: <br/>

 		Import-Module Microsoft.Graph.Identity.DirectoryManagement

-4. You now must connect to Microsoft Graph sub-module that you just installed and request read/write permissions.
-Microsoft Graph PowerShell permissions are NOT pre-authorized and you must perform one-time request for permissions depending on your needs.Type the following command and then press Enter: <br/>
+4. You now must now connect to Microsoft Graph and perform a request for permissions.
+Microsoft Graph PowerShell permissions are NOT pre-authorized and you must perform one-time request for permissions depending on your needs.
+The 'Directory.ReadWrite.All' scope allows Microsoft Graph to read and write data in Adatum's directory, such as users and groups.
+Type the following command and then press Enter: <br/>

 		Connect-MgGraph -Scopes 'Directory.ReadWrite.All'